A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: Task Definition

-\paragraph{Video SRL.} Video SRL (VidSRL) is proposed by \cite{DBLP:conf/cvpr/SadhuGYNK21}.
-Given a video $V$, VidSRL requires a model to predict a set of related salient events $\{E_i\}_{i=1}^k$ constituting a situation.
-Each event $E_i$ consists of a verb $v_i$ chosen from a set of of verbs $V$ and values (entities, location, or other details pertaining to the event described in text) assigned to various roles relevant to the verb.
-We denote the roles or arguments of a verb $v$ as $\{A^v_j\}_{j=1}^m$ and $A^v_j\leftarrow a$ implies that the $j^{th}$ role of verb $v$ is assigned the value $a$.
-Finally, we denote the relationship between any two events $E$ and $E'$ by $l(E,E')\in \mathcal{L}$ where $\mathcal{L}$ is an event-relations label set.
+Video SRL (VidSRL) is proposed by~\citet{DBLP:conf/cvpr/SadhuGYNK21}.
+Given a video $\mathcal{X}$, VidSRL requires a model to predict a set of related salient events $\{E_i\}_{i=1}^k$ constituting a situation.
+Each event $E_i$ consists of a predicate $p_i \in \mathcal{P}$ and a set of argument-role pairs, where each argument $a_{i,j} \in \mathcal{A}$ is assigned a semantic role label $r_{i,j} \in \mathcal{R}$.
+We denote the roles or arguments of a predicate $p$ as $\{a^p_j\}_{j=1}^m$, and $a^p_j \leftarrow a$ implies that the $j$-th argument of predicate $p$ is assigned the value $a$.
+The relationship between any two events $E$ and $E'$ is denoted by $l(E, E') \in \mathcal{L}$, where $\mathcal{L}$ is an event-relations label set.
 Compared to VSRL, VidSRL performs semantic role extraction for multiple events in a video and predicts the relationships between these events.
+Figure~\ref{fig:vidsrl_example} illustrates a representative VidSRL example across three consecutive video clips.
+Beyond the spatial grounding challenge shared with VSRL, VidSRL must additionally track argument entities across frames, requiring temporal consistency in role assignment that has no analogue in either textual or image-based SRL.